-The healthcare industry is expected to grow faster than any other sector between now and 2024.
+The healthcare industry is expected to grow faster than any other sector.

 But it’s not just a job growth or an increase in demand for nurses, doctors and other healthcare practitioners.
 Patient care is also expected to increase exponentially over the coming years.